IUBLibTech/phydo/README.md

   rake jetty:clean
   ```

-1. Copy HydraDAM's Solr and Fedora config over to your new copy of hydra-jetty.
+1. Copy Phydo's Solr and Fedora config over to your new copy of hydra-jetty.
   ```bash
   rake jetty:config
   ```